shock/python-inliner/README.md

 # Python Inliner

+A high-performance Rust CLI tool that enables modular Python development while supporting single-file distribution. **Primary use case**: Develop using modular repository structures for efficient unit testing and maintenance, then inline modules into a single file for deployment—avoiding the headaches of monolithic file development.

-A high-performance Rust CLI tool that recursively inlines Python modules and packages into a single consolidated file, supporting Python's `sys.path`, editable installs, and advanced import resolution.
+Works with monorepos, cross-repository imports, and third-party source-only packages (no binaries) as long as they're in the Python environment.
+Recursively inlines Python modules and packages into consolidated files, supporting Python's `sys.path`, editable installs, and advanced import resolution.

 ## Features